MaximePie/Spintowin/README.md

 ## How to start :

-Start the backoffice : `nodemon server.js` (I am going to deploy it soon, promise !
+Start the backoffice : `nodemon server.ts` (I am going to deploy it soon, promise !
 This is a message for ma future me, just in case)

 Start the front : `yarn && yarn start`;